jet14/Arch-Linux-stuff/README.md

 Hope it comes in handy for someone !!!

 27/3/19 : A new program i've written Lottery no generator for UK lottery with all games and extra's; program name simply lot p.s.
 Dont forget to tip me if you win! :-)

+14/4/19 Pb Power bar - qucikly Sleep, Restart, Off/Powerdown pc/laptop from console.